 Natur-Tandhjulet - Hjælpemiddel til handicappede

-The North Sea for disabled people
+The North Sea for people with disabilities

 Photo: Natur-Tandhjulet